ualberta-cmput301/ualberta-cmput301.github.io/content/general/individual.md

 If you participate enough in discussion you can get 1 bonus mark to your participation grade (not exceeding 7).
-You only get credit for participation in your own section.
+You only get credit for participation in your own section, and each section might have a different total number of participation exercises.